The Solar System

 After all of these proposals, the Nebular Hypothesis was abandoned sometime in the early 20th century primarily due to difficulty in the explaining the angular momentum distribution between the Sun and the planets.
 The model does not address this despite 99% of planets in the Solar System having some form of angular momentum.
 However, this wasn’t the end of the theory, as it eventually gave way to other theories, evolving into what would become known as the Solar Nebular Disk Model (SNDM).

-Meet The Planets of
+Meet the Planets of

 Mercury